FarmBot-Docs/farmbot-software/v14/FarmBot-OS/farmbot-os/configurator.md

 # Step 1: Connect to configurator

-1. Using your phone or laptop, connect to the `farmbot-xxxx` WiFi network.
+1. After installing FarmBot OS to the device SD card, connect to the `farmbot-xxxx` WiFi network from your phone or laptop.
+Configurator will not load if you do not flash the SD card.
 2. Once connected, a laptop computer should automatically open up a **captive portal** with the configuration utility.
 You might be familiar with this experience from using WiFi at an airport, hotel, or cafe.
 If you're using a smartphone, you may need to click a notification once you're connected to the FarmBot network to open up the captive portal.

 {%